LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 In this particular case, the programmer has to import the work that is being stored in an online repository onto their local machine.

 They can clone a remote repository by using the ``git clone <url>`` command.
-Github and other online Git systems give users the option to clone the repository through HTTPS or SSH depending on how their Github profile is set up.
+GitHub and other online Git systems give users the option to clone the repository through HTTPS or SSH depending on how their GitHub profile is set up.
 The ``<url>`` of the command is where the programmer adds the url to the repository that they are cloning.